Separate Frontend

 Running Ethereum JSON RPC client

-Configure the app by passing the necessary environment variables when starting the Docker container.
-Information about ENVs is available here.
+Configure the app by passing the necessary environment variables when starting the Docker container..

 Alternatively, you can build your own docker image and run your app using that container.
-Please follow this guide.
+Please follow this .

 We assume Blockscout is already deployed in your environment.

-Replace the example environment variables in the docker-compose.yml
+Replace the example environment variables in the external-frontend.yml

 file.

-By default, ENV variables are set to testing settings (ganache) in the environment:
+By default, ENV variables are set to testing settings (anvil) in the environment:

 list.
 Replace with env vars from your existing backend.
 The only one you NEED to keep is API_V2_ENABLED='true'